§ 4771 Drug paraphernalia [For application of this section, see 80 Del. Laws, c. 38, § 6].

 (12) The existence and scope of legitimate uses for the object in the community; and

 (1) Any person authorized by local, state or federal law to manufacture, possess or distribute such items; or

 (2) Any item that in the normal lawful course of business is imported, exported, transported or sold and traditionally intended for use with tobacco products, including any pipe, paper or accessory.

-(a) Possession. — Any person who uses or possesses with intent to use drug paraphernalia is guilty of a class B misdemeanor.
+(a) Possession. — Except as described in subsection (b) of this section, any person who uses or possesses with intent to use drug paraphernalia is guilty of a class B misdemeanor.

 § 4775 Consideration of factors.